ihopethisnamefi/SignInProject/README.md

 # SignInProject
 Basic framework for app sign in.
-Includes storing passwords as hash in DB.
+Allows for user registration and sign in to protected pages.
+Also Includes storing passwords as hash in DB and checking user input values.

 Table in DB is called "users" with 4 fields: fullname